jdn2005/wynnManaCalc/README.md

 # Troubleshoot <br>
 ## Chrome: <br>
-1. If you are getting the "CRX_REQUIRED_PROOF_MISSING" error.
+1.If you are getting the "CRX_REQUIRED_PROOF_MISSING" error.
 Be sure to enable "Developer Mode" in your browser <br>
 <br>
 <img src="https://github.com/user-attachments/assets/f66e69ad-fddb-4c7d-8fc0-3ddbc815ec17" width="700"/> <br>
 <br>
-2. If you still can't get the extension working, download this repo and load unpacked in your chrome extension page. <br>
+2.If you still can't get the extension working, download this repo and load unpacked in your chrome extension page. <br>
 <br>
 <img src="https://github.com/user-attachments/assets/ef449d51-e57f-42a4-8db2-a7b9ec064386" width="400"/> <br>
 <br>